meltano/meltano/docs/src/_guide/installation.md

     <p>They can be copy-pasted right into your terminal and will take you all the way through <a href="/guide/installation">installation</a>, <a href="/guide/integration">data integration (EL)</a>, <a href="/guide/transformation">data transformation (T)</a>, <a href="/guide/orchestration">orchestration</a>, and <a href="/guide/containerization">containerization</a> with the <a href="https://hub.meltano.com/extractors/gitlab.html">tap-gitlab extractor</a> and the <a href="https://hub.meltano.com/loaders/jsonl.html">target-jsonl</a> and <a href="https://hub.meltano.com/loaders/postgres.html">target-postgres</a> loaders.</p>
 </div>

-## Local Installation
+# Environments

 In this section, we will install Meltano locally on your system, so that you can use it [on the command line](/reference/command-line-interface) and [from your browser](/reference/ui).

+## Unix Like
+Recent versions of Linux and macOS are both fully supported

 ### Requirements

 Before you install Meltano, make sure you have the following requirements installed and up to date.

-#### Unix-like environment

-Recent versions of Linux and macOS are both fully supported

-If you'd like to run Meltano on Windows, you can install it inside the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
-You may also try [installing Meltano on Docker](#installing-on-docker), although Docker on Windows is known to have [some idiosyncrasies](https://gitlab.com/meltano/meltano/issues/1261#note_240256080) that might hinder Meltano's ability to function.

 #### Python 3.7, 3.8 or 3.9